See the bigger picture

 This module will:

-In your second year you'll be able to start exploring your own interests from a wide variety of time periods, contexts and media.
+In your fourth year, you will focus on your dissertation and continue to explore your own interests from a wide variety of time periods, contexts and media.

 Your dissertation will draw on the knowledge and skills you have developed throughout your degree.
 It will consist of 7,000-8,000 words and represents a year-long, independent research project on a topic that most interests you.
 You will also choose special subject modules that might either support your dissertation or broaden your horizons in a different direction.